-It has been a privilege to visit SOM Regional Groups who continue, with Special Interest Groups (SIGs), to bring members together.
-I was pleased to instigate new SIGs for DOcc Meds and Allied Health Professionals.
-Outputs from the Long COVID, Occupational Psychology, Nuclear Ionising Radiation, Occupational Health Technicians, HAVS and Construction SIGs were particularly useful.
-There have also been workplace visits such as HM Royal Naval Dockyard in Plymouth, and I enjoyed meeting colleagues at the SOM/FOM Conference in Edinburgh.
+It is a privilege to visit SOM Regional Groups who continue, with Special Interest Groups, to bring members together.
+I also enjoyed meeting colleagues at the SOM/FOM Conference in Newcastle.

-SOM is grateful for the support of its Corporate Supporters in 2022.
+Finally, SOM is grateful for the support of its Corporate Supporters in 2023.